 Where do you believe your data has the greatest potential?

-In the past, we mapped standardisable products, individual components and special customer requests in the same way in our processes.
-Here we can see enormous potential for future optimisation.
-As a first use case, we therefore decided to use the information obtained to define standards for frequently selected feature combinations, and to discontinue variants with features that were rarely selected.
-We expect significant savings as a result of focusing in this way.
-But I also see a lot of potential over and above this.
-For example, we could use order and quotation data to generate a more accurate forecast for future business based on probable contracts.
+In the past, we have mapped standardisable products, individual components and special requests from customers in the same way in our processes.
+This is where we see great potential for future optimisation.
+Therefore, as a first use case, we have decided, based on the information gained, to define standards for frequently selected combinations of characteristics and to discontinue variants with rarely selected combinations of characteristics.
+We expect significant savings from this focus.
+But I also see some potential beyond that.
+We could use order and quotation data to create a more accurate forecast for future business with the help of closing probabilities, for example.

 Have you already had any initial positive results?